 - Quick & easy installation

-- Noise dampening properties
+- Noise-damping properties

 - R-value of around 8 to 10 based on materials

-- Best for workshop, storage or residential garage doors
+- Best for workshop, storage, or residential garage doors

 Popular Insulation Kits: